 In this tutorial series, you'll learn to make a layered "ombre" social media menu to place in your blog's sidebar or footer.
-You can see a working demo in the right sidebar on my test & demo blog codeitpretty.blogspot.com.
+You can a see demo on CodePen.

 You'll choose your own colors, fonts, and social media services to make the menu your own.
 But, if you'd like to use the same colors and fonts as me, I don't mind sharing!